Mohs Micrographic Surgery

 contact-us-today

-First, the provider marks the outline of the visible part of the cancer on the surface of the skin.
+First, the provider indicates the outline of the visible part of the cancer by drawing around it on the skin’s surface.

-Next, the area to be treated is numbed with a local anesthetic, administered with a needle.
+Next, the treatment area is injected with a local anesthetic to provide a numbing effect.

-Once the area is numb, the provider begins the most painstaking aspect of Mohs surgery: removing the cancer in a methodical way.
-First, the visible cancer and an extra layer of skin are taken from the treatment area, after which the patient is bandaged and encouraged to rest comfortably.
-While the patient waits, the surgeon takes this layer of skin to the laboratory and processes it into slides for viewing under a microscope.
-Processing involves cutting the tissue into sections and staining them.
+Once sensation is reduced in the area, the Mohs micrographic surgeon begins the most painstaking aspect of the procedure: removing the cancerous cells in a methodical way.
+The first step of this phase involves taking the visible cancer and an extra layer of skin from the treatment area.
+Following this, the patient is bandaged and encouraged to rest comfortably while the surgeon takes the excised layer of skin to the laboratory and processes it into slides by cutting the tissue into sections and staining them.

-Next, the surgeon checks all of the edges of the skin sample, including the bottom, for signs of cancer cells.
-Results are marked on a “Mohs map” of the tissue section.
-If cancer cells are present, another sample is taken—but only from the areas where the cells were found.
-Thanks to the lab work, the surgeon knows the exact area where the cancer cells were found.
+For the next step, the surgeon carefully checks all of the edges of the skin sample—including the bottom—for telltale signs of cancer cells.
+The visible results are marked on what is known as a “Mohs map” of the tissue section.
+If cancer cells are seen, the surgeon will take another sample, but only from the areas where the malignant cells were found.

-The Mohs surgery continues in this way, repeating the back-to-back excision and examination process, until there are no longer signs of cancer cells in any of a sample’s margins or at its base.
-Seeing what are known as “clear margins,” a surgeon can be confident that all of a cancer’s extensions or “roots” have been removed.
+The Mohs micrographic surgery process will continue step by step, repeating the back-to-back excision and examination process, until no signs of cancer cells are detected in any of a sample’s margins—including its base.
+Finding “clear margins” gives the surgeon confidence that all of a cancer’s extensions or “roots” have been excised.

-Since every patient’s cancer develops in a unique way, there is no standard length of time to expect for Mohs surgery.
-The Mohs surgery process tends to move relatively quickly, but we encourage patients to set aside a day for the procedure, just in case.
+Because every patient’s cancer develops in a distinct way, there is no fixed length of time to expect a Mohs micrographic surgery to take.
+The excision and examination process tends to move relatively quickly, but we still encourage patients to set aside a day for the procedure—just in case.

 Discover the incredibly efficient and effective steps involved in Mohs surgery at the Little Rock area’s Dermatology Group of Arkansas.